mgwickett/capstone/README.md

-# International Affairs Capstone Project
+# Coding Samples

-Project description: Senior capstone project investigating how the outcome of a civil war affects what types of constitutional changes are made afterwards.
-Methods include chi-squared analysis and data visualization.
+*capstone*: International affairs senior capstone project investigating the affect of civil war outcomes on constitutional changes.
+Skills include chi-squared tests and data visualization.

-Files
-- analysis.Rmd :
+*das*: Data analytics and security course focused on using machine learning methods for problems in international relations.
+This folder includes all homework assignments and exams for the course, written in R.

+*das-note*: Research note for data analytics and security course.
+Uses random forest modeling to look at predictors for coups.

+*mlbasics*: Computer science course implementing basic machine learning algorithms.
+Demonstrates competency in numpy and ML algorithms.